First things first.

 What is your pelvic floor and where is it?

 The pelvic floor is a sheet of muscles that extend from the very end of your spine to your pubic bone at the front, forming a ‘platform’ between your legs.
-It provides the floor to your pelvis (the bottom part of your abdomen/ tummy) and supports the contents of your pelvis – your bladder and bowel.
+It provides the floor to your pelvis (the bottom part of your abdomen/ tummy) and supports the contents of your pelvis – your bladder, uterus and back passage.

-- The urethra – the tube that takes urine outside of your body
+- The urethra – the tube which you pass urine through

 - The anus – back passage, through which you open your bowels